civican/legisinfo/42-1/bills/C-15/bill_text.md

       the region of Northern Manitoba described in subsection 6(3) of that Schedule;

+      the region of Southern Interior British Columbia described in subsection 7(1) of that Schedule;

       the region of Northern British Columbia described in subsection 7(5) of that Schedule;

       the region of Saskatoon described in subsection 9(2) of that Schedule;

+      the region of Southern Saskatchewan described in subsection 9(3) of that Schedule;

       the region of Northern Saskatchewan described in subsection 9(4) of that Schedule;

       the region of Calgary described in subsection 10(1) of that Schedule;

+      the region of Edmonton described in subsection 10(2) of that Schedule;

       the region of Southern Alberta described in subsection 10(3) of that Schedule;